Ozzey/STOCKS_RandomForestRegressor/README.md

 >>Test_train_split is used to split the database into the testing and training data sample into ratio of 80:20.
 >>Sample data is included in the repo.

 This model can be modified to predict crypto of multiple days too.
-A graphical representation of the same can also be coded through Python Library MatplotlLib.
+A graphical representation of the same coded through Python Library MatplotlLib is under development.
+So star this repo and follow me on github for furthur updates.

 Accuracy of the model with current data is 0.96 which is around 96% and at price difference of 0.002$.